Stream of ideas

 Sure, even now I sometimes feel stressed when I put myself under pressure for a competition or an exhibition jury.
 Sometimes I am in the creative flow, at other times outside of it.
 Certain activities help me connect and open the door to the Source.
 Activities such as letting go (easier said than done), singing, dancing, visiting exhibitions or other artists, reading, travelling, hiking, caring for plants, cooking.

 There is nothing special about it — we can all do it in our own way.
-In my life as a sculptor, there are three realms where ideas start flowing again and again.
+In my life as a sculptor, there are three realms where ideas start flowing again and again: in everyday situations, when meeting art and from inside.
 I simply need to open my eyes …

 In the morning, I take the train to my studio.
 Sometimes the flow of people coming towards me within the confines of the station annoys me.
 Other times, I marvel at the people surrounding me: at how they hold their smartphone, their newspaper, a child.
 The variety of gestures and attitudes we take at any given time on life’s stage amazes me.
 If I see something that I would like to depict I add it to my collection of sketches.